blakmagjick/Project2-bookshelf-compendium/README.md

 [ ] Sign up/log in, so more people can use the app\
 [ ] Wish list model\
 [ ] Recommendations by genre
+[ ] Have the rating show up as stars

 ## Extra Stretch Goal
 [ ] Optimize for viewing on mobile